-In a recent example, when Gujarat government launched a scheme called Mukhyamantri Yuva Swavlamban Yojana-to help 10th pass students to get monetary assistance for enrollment in higher studies-students and parents found it difficult to apply for the scheme on government website, mistakenly they started to send necessary documents on theindianiris.com (a dedicated website for all the government policies and schemes).
+In a recent example, when Gujarat government launched a scheme called Mukhyamantri Yuva Swavlamban Yojana -to help 10th pass students to get monetary assistance for enrollment in higher studies - students and parents found it difficult to apply for the scheme on government website, mistakenly they started to send necessary documents on theindianiris.com (a dedicated website for all the government policies and schemes).
 It showed that government is not fully aware of ground reality and they don't have proper mechanism to reach the beneficiaries.
 Indian government has shown tremendous success when the goal is collectively shared.
 India's elections which is sometimes termed as "an undocumented wonder" (a term coined by former Chief Election Commissioner S.Y.
 Quarishi) - largely error free collective action with much less political interference and coordinated administration, makes this grand democratic event a success.
 India also adequately dealt with natural catastrophes in the past.
-The government also adequately tackled several diseases such as polio, malaria and HIV when the target was well publicized and clear.
-So the question arises why India can deal with natural catastrophes, elections and diseases so successfully but fails to implement a scheme.
-Almost 72% of the rural households in a survey held in 2011 for 7 states (carried out by Pratham/ASER in partnership with UNDP), were not aware about the India's largest flagship program MGNREGS.
-It clearly shows that the government fails in creating an aware atmosphere where people know what the government is doing for them.
-If small schemes were surveyed, it might have produced more disappointing results.
+The government also adequately clear.
+So the question arises why India can deal with natural catastrophes, elections and diseases so in 2011 for 7 states (carried out by Pratham/ASER in partnership with UNDP), were not aware about the India's largest flagship program MGNREGS.
+It clearly shows that the government fails in schemes were surveyed, it might have produced more disappointing results.